 Besides hiking, the Mohonk Preserve offers biking, horseback riding, skiing, and rock climbing opportunities, as well as camping at the Samuel F. Pryor III Shawangunk Gateway Campground.
 Overall, the Mohonk Preserve is one of the top day trips from NYC and can make for an excellent quick NYC weekend getaway.

 - Recommended accommodation: The picturesque Minnewaska Lodge in Gardiner is a few miles from the Mohonk Preserve and Lake Minnewaska State Park.
 The oak furniture and cabin décor give the inn a super rustic vibe that’s perfect for staying in upstate NY.
+If you’re looking for an all-inclusive resort in NY, Mohonk Mountain House is a great option too.

 7. The Berkshires, MA, a nice couples weekend getaway from New York